frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/lab_test_template.md

 ### 1.2 Compound Result Format

 In this result format, the sample is tested for multiple events.
 These events need to be configured in the "Compound" table.
-You can set the Events and specify the UOM, Secondary UOM, Conversion Factor and Normal Range for each event.
+You can set the Events and specify the UOM, Secondary UOM, Conversion Factor, and Normal Range for each event.
 If at all some event's result need not be specified in the Lab Test, you can check "Allow Blank" for that event.
 If this is not checked, the system will not let you submit the Lab Test unless all the result values are set.

 ![Compound Result Format](/docs/assets/img/healthcare/compound-result.png)